ff13dfly/Anchor/js/README.md

 ### Error

-If there is any error, will through error message on callback.
+If there is any error, anchorJS will through error message on callback.

 ```Javascript
 {error:"error message"}